 The cost of Invisalign treatment varies depending on several factors including the type and severity of your malocclusion the location of the clinic and the experience/expertise of the dentist.
 The average cost in California ranges from around $4,500 to $9,000, which is slightly higher than the national average.

-Dr. David Frey, a dentist passionate about creating beautiful smiles, graduated from UCLA and the University of Pacific School of Dentistry.
-After serving under privileged children, he opened a cosmetic dentistry practice, pioneering porcelain veneers, TMJ Treatment, Periodontal Treatment, Dental implants.
+Dr. David Frey, a Beverly Hills, CA 90210 dentist passionate about creating beautiful smiles, graduated from UCLA and the University of Pacific School of Dentistry.
+After serving under privileged children, he opened a cosmetic dental office servicing Beverly Hills, CA 90210, 90211, 90209, 90212 and 90213 pioneering porcelain veneers, TMJ Treatment, Periodontal Treatment, Dental implants.
 He now uses the latest techniques to serve patients in Beverly Hills and London.
 His work has been featured in media and he holds patents and authored books.
-He prioritizes continuous learning and enjoys family, travel, and a healthy lifestyle.
+He prioritises continuous learning and enjoys family, travel, and a healthy lifestyle.

 London Office